waxlab/alk/README.md

     git clone https://github.com/waxlab/alk.git alk
     cd alk

-2. Choose the target Lua version you want to play with

-    luarocks init --lua-version 5.4

-3. To list the lessons/tests run:
+2. To list the lessons/tests run:

     ./run test

-4. Pick one of the list and run:
+3. Pick one of the list and run:

-    ./run test capi.stack
+    ./run test capi.stack.args

-It is expected the code be compiled and returns no error.
-As you change the code, as every test should be in an `assert()` call so any unexpected result will be shown on console.
+All these tests are inside a Lua file.
+In case of C tests and lessons, the C file should have the same name as the Lua file (except by the extension).

 ## Structure

 All the relevant tests and lessos are under the `src` folder.
-For a test `capi.stack` there are two modules, a Lua and a C one.
+For a test `capi.stack.borders` there are two files:

-Lua module is `src/capi/stack/ex.lua` and C module is `src/capi/stack/ex.c`.
-Observe that to disambiguate the `require()` call, the Lua module is `capi.stack` while the C one is `capi.stack.c`

-To add a Lua module just drop it with the `ex.lua` name under the module directory.

-To add a C module drop the C module with its Lua corresponding tests under the directory and add it to `etc/config.lua`.

-I think that this is the most complex part of the ALK using.

-Hope you enjoy the road to the moon :)
+* `src/capi/stack/borders.lua` containing the tests
+* `src/capi/stack/borders.c` containing the Lua C Api examples and that is recompiled every time you issue `./run test capi.stack.borders`

+Enjoy the Lua coding :)